Africana Studies & Writing Studies Minor

-Savita is from Boston, and a graduate of the Boston Latin School.
+Savita is from Boston and is a graduate of the Boston Latin School.

-Originally a Cultural Anthropology major, Savita changed her major to English with a minor in Africana and Writing Studies.
+Originally a Cultural Anthropology major, Savita later became an English major with minors in Africana Studies and Writing Studies.

-Through the service-learning course Boston in Literature, Savita volunteered with 826 Boston tutoring in English.
-She is now a Service-Learning teaching assistant.
+Through the service-learning course, Boston in Literature, Savita volunteered with 826 Boston to tutor in English.
+She is now a service-learning teaching assistant.

 For her final project in Post-Colonial Women's Writers with Professor Aljoe, she researched Carnival and its cultural significance to Trinidad and Tobago.

-Inspired by Professor Aljoe, Savita joined the Early Caribbean Digital Archive working on an exhibit that talks about Carnival and creating/gathering teaching materials.
+Inspired by Professor Aljoe, Savita joined the Early Caribbean Digital Archive, working on an exhibit about Caribbean Carnival and creating and gathering teaching materials.